Art-A-Hack/art-a-hack.github.io/app/summer-2020/call/index.markdown

 The hack will culminate in a live streamed performance as part of the Battery Dance Festival, one of the oldest and most important festivals that will take place in New York City on August 14-20, 2020.

 To apply now, please read the Open Call below and fill out the application.
 We really want to work with you!
-The deadline for the call is Monday, June 24th.
+The deadline for the call is Wednesday, June 24th.

 Please make sure you are available to take part on the call-in dates for the key remote sessions between July and August.